StringEpsilon/LotgdFormat/README.md

 A C# implementation of the LotgD style formatting code for text formatting.

+## How to use this library

+See API documentation.
+(TODO)

 ## Code syntax

-Every code is marked with a backtick ` and consists of a single arbitrary character that is not a whitespace.
+Every code is marked with a backtick ` and consists of a single arbitrary character.

 Example: